-Today, VAN HAM employs about 60 employees.
-The young and dynamic teams distinguish themselves in particular by their commitment and their continuity.
-The move to the own new building in the summer of 2014 sets new standards in the industry in every way.
-Not only does it confirm VAN HAM's clear commitment towards Cologne, but also demonstrates the economic success story of the family business.
+Today VAN HAM has about 60 employees.
+The young and dynamic teams are particularly distinguished by their commitment and continuity.
+The company’s move to its own new building in the summer of 2014 sets new standards in the industry in every way.
+It confirmed not only VAN HAM's clear commitment towards Cologne, but also demonstrates its economic success.

 Karl Hofer Committee

-In addition, the summer of 2012 saw the founding of the Karl Hofer Committee.
-Independent experts with diverse areas of specialization will continue the research and evaluations previously conducted by Karl Bernhard Wohlert.
-The goal is to continue to be able to adequately respond to all questions regarding Hofer's works.
-With its work, the Karl Hofer Committee aims to support museums and curators while also establishing a connection between Hofer collectors and the art market.
+With the founding of the Karl Hofer Committee in the summer of 2012, VAN HAM Art Publications has created the leading international institution that clarifies all questions concerning the attribution and authenticity of the works.
+Independent experts with diverse areas of specialization are continuing the research and evaluations previously conducted by Karl Bernhard Wohlert to ensure that all questions regarding Hofer's works can be answered in the future as well.
+With its work the Karl Hofer Committee aims to support museums and curators while also establishing a connection between Hofer collectors and the art market.
 The Committee will also continue Wohlert's work on and extensive research for the much-anticipated publication of the catalogue raisonné of Hofer's watercolors and drawings.

-The New Building and a Look into the Future
+The new nuilding and a look into the future

-Experience, expertise, trust, commiment and passion for art shall remain our guidelines in the future, in a new surrounding.
+Experience, expertise, trust, commitment, and passion for art shall remain our guiding principles in the future, in a new setting.
 The new, own premises are the necessary step for the successful expansion of VAN HAM.

-The building is a clear statement and reflects the concept of VAN HAM: its clear similarities to the Bauhaus stand for the continuation of the house's tradition.
-At the same time the house's design points to the present, but remains classic and not time-related.
-In Contemporary Art will be the focus for the future.
-For five years the departement for Modern and Contemporary Art has been the one with the strongest revenue of the house, but especially Contemporary Art will in the future be the strongest focus.
-Committed to the house's tradition VAN HAM will remain "generalist".
-The traditional areas of Fine Art, paintings from the 19th century, European Applied Arts or Jewellery will be shown to advantage wonderfully in the new building, because the architecture offers a calm and generous frame, without pushing itself to the fore.
+The building is a visible statement and reflects the concept of VAN HAM: its clear echoes of the Bauhaus stand for the continuation of the company's tradition.
+At the same time the design of the building points to the present, but remains classic without being stuck in a specific period.
+The future focus will be on contemporary art.
+For five years the Modern, Post War & Contemporary Art section has been the one with the company’s highest revenue.
+Committed to its tradition, VAN HAM will remain "generalist."
+The traditional areas of Old Masters, 19th–century paintings, European Applied Arts, and Jewelry will be shown to great effect in the new building, because the architecture offers a calm and generous setting without taking centre stage.
 Its museum character presents works from all eras and genres to their best advantage.

-Next to everything new, personal consulting and expertise through knowledge and experience will remain the main element and be, next to the passion for art, the spring for a succesful future.
+Next to all the new developments, personal consulting and expertise based on knowledge and experience will remain the main element and, next to the passion for art, be the mainspring of a successful future.